justinxunhengdong/portfolio/src/assets/md_content/15_WongKarWaiGame.md

 _The final train station is designed to occlude the character of Yellow until the very end, although she can be seen in glimpses in other parts of the level.
 The lighting and architecture took inspiration from monorail systems in Taipei, as well as In the Mood For Love in how characters are occluded and framed._

 ### Level Design
 I wanted to hone in on level layouts, pacing and scripting, which were skills that I felt were lacking after my previous level design-focused projects.
-My previous projects often featured basic interiors, which would take a minute or two to complete.
-In contrast, The Space Between would focus almost entirely on interiors, allowing me to build more complex map layouts and longer levels - the linearity and greter focus on the script would help me more tightly direct the player experience.
+I particularly wanted to make the player move in interesting ways - finding dead ends, moving in circles, or moving vertically.
+For inspiration, I played linear games like God of War (2018), Guardians of the Galaxy and Bioshock, to replicate the narrative pacing and navigation.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/AKeUZVikPV8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+_I wanted to incorporate many of the techniques I had learnt in this video by Peter Field._

  As I progressed further along into the project, I began to use a progress similar to a storyboard or shot list in order to pace out dialogue triggers, scripted sequences, exploration, and the visibility of the environment.
-I usually like to block out spaces in the editor, but I used paper prototyping for planning levels and building structure.
-For inspiration, I played linear games like God of War (2018) and Guardians of the Galaxy to replicate the narrative and navigation pacing.
+I usually like to block out spaces in the editor, but I used paper prototyping for planning levels, story structure and interiors.

 ![Storyboard](./assets/img/md/lighthouse/storyboarding.png)
 _My design process for these levels often included a "shot list" of beats I wanted to use.
 Doing this helped me visualise the pacing of the level while I was making it.
 Each level follows a simple 3-act structure, as does the game._

 #### Prologue - "I find myself here again"
 This level consists of a simple approach towards a lighthouse, some dialogue and visual text triggers, and a cutscene.
-I wanted a short level and environment to bookend the game, and I used the metaphor of a lighthouse (representing the character's inability to move on, and getting lost in memory).
+I wanted a short level and environment to bookend the game, and I used the metaphor of a lighthouse (representing the perceived safety of nostalgia and memory, and the cyclical nature of the story).
 I iterated on this level quickly, and used it to familiarise myself with the Supergrid plugin.

 ![Cutscene](./assets/img/md/lighthouse/lh-cutscene.png)
 _This cutscene was the first time I used sequencer, and is crucial in establishing the tone of the game.
 As this sequence reflects the character's imagination, it's played in first-person.
 Acts are played in third-person, used to represent memory.
 This was inspired by Gaspar Noe's Enter the Void._